 Students in grade 3 will participate in the revised Massachusetts Comprehensive Assessment System (MCAS 2.0).
-Test batteries are projected to be in reading and mathematics.
+Test batteries in reading and mathematics will be administered.
 Students in grade 4 will also participate in the revised Massachusetts Comprehensive Assessment System (MCAS 2.0).
-Projected test batteries, that may be administered online, include reading, writing, and mathematics.
-Grade 5 students will participate in the Massachusetts Comprehensive Assessment System (MCAS) in science and technology, and will participate in the revised Massachusetts Comprehensive Assessment System (MCAS 2.0) in English/language arts and mathematics.
+Projected test batteries, that are administered online, include reading, writing, and mathematics.
+Grade 5 students will participate in the Massachusetts Comprehensive Assessment System (MCAS) in science and technology, and will participate in the revised Massachusetts Comprehensive Assessment System (MCAS 2.0), likely administered online, in English/language arts and mathematics.
 Report cards document progress, and literacy portfolios and math folders contain samples of student work at all grades.

 For more information

 Questions about grade level curriculum should be directed first to your child’s teacher.
 The principal or assistant principal may provide additional information.

 Comments about this document may be directed to Dr. LaBillois at [email protected] or 781-741-1500.